-2006-07: His first year with Lulea’s top Elitserien club, Omark potted eight goals and 17 points in 50 games, earning a Elitserien Rookie of the Year nomination for his efforts.
+2006-07: Linus Omark's first year with Lulea’s top Elitserien club, Omark potted eight goals and 17 points in 50 games, earning a Elitserien Rookie of the Year nomination for his efforts.
 He also joined up with the Swedish U20 Team, where he scored five points (2g+3a) in seven games at the WJC.
 Omark was chosen in the fourth round, 97th overall, of the 2007 NHL Draft by the Edmonton Oilers.

 2008-09: Omark was the leading scorer for fifth-place Lulea in his third full season in Sweden's Elitserien and skated for third-place Sweden at the 2009 IIHF World Championship.
 In 53 games he scored 23 goals with 32 assists and was +18 with a team-high 66 PMs.
 In five playoff games he had 5 assists and was -2 with 4 PMs.
 In nine games with Team Sweden as a 22-year-old he scored 2 goals with 8 assists and was +5 with 14 PMs.
 Omark and Lulea teammate Johan Harju (TBL) signed contracts with the KHL's Moscow Dynamo in April 2009.

 2009-10: Omark was the third-leading scorer for Dynamo Moscow as the club finished second in the Bobrov Division and reached the KHL playoffs.
 He scored 20 goals with 16 assists and was -14 with 34 PMs.
 He also played for Sweden at the 2010 IIHF World Championship and had 1 goal and 3 assists and was an even plus/minus with 8 PMs in nine games.
 Sweden won the bronze medal after defeating the hosts Germany in the third-place game.
 Omark signed a two-year, entry-level contract with Edmonton in April 2010.